Triaxial Magnetars as Sources of Fast Radio Bursts

 \section{Discussion}

-We have argued that three major puzzles about FRB, the orders-of-magnitude difference between duty factors of repeaters and apparent non-repeaters, the aperiodic variation in activity of repeaters, and the failure to find periodic rotational modulation of the burst rate in active repeaters, may be explained in the neutron stars' moment of inertial tensors are triaxial (specifically, that all components of the deviation from isotropy are comparable---the tensor is not close to spheroidal).
+I have argued that three major puzzles about FRB, the orders-of-magnitude difference between duty factors of repeaters and apparent non-repeaters, the aperiodic variation in activity of repeaters, and the failure to find periodic rotational modulation of the burst rate in active repeaters, may be explained in the neutron stars' moment of inertial tensors are triaxial (specifically, that all components of the deviation from isotropy are comparable---the tensor is not close to spheroidal).
 If triaxiality successfully explains these puzzles that would support the model of FRB emission along open field lines from magnetars' polar caps.

 The magnetic fields of the very young (10--100 y old) magnetars suggested \citep{N25} as sources of FRB may be significantly larger than the $10^{14}$--$10^{15}$ Gauss observed in Galactic magnetar-SGR inferred to be $10^3$--$10^4$ years old on the basis of their presence in supernova remnants of that age.
-This would increase the triaxiality of their moment of inertia tensors and decrease the re-orientation time $\tau$ from the values estimated the parameters of the older Galactic magnetars.
+This would decrease the re-orientation time $\tau$ from the values estimated from the parameters of the older Galactic magnetars.

 Dissipation will tend to align the axis of greatest moment of inertia with the (conserved) direction of angular momentum.
-If effective, this implies that apparent non-repeaters, with significant triaxiality, are younger than repeaters, whose radiation direction is nearly constant and either directed to the observer or away from the observer and undetected.
-Dissipation is offset by excitation by starquakes and SGR outbursts and it is unclear if dissipation dominates, or on what time scales.
+If effective, this implies that apparent non-repeaters, with significant triaxiality, are younger than observed repeaters, whose radiation direction may be nearly constant and directed to the observer.
+Dissipation is offset by excitation by starquakes and SGR outbursts; it is unclear if dissipation dominates, or on what time scales.